Electrochemotherapy (ECT) is employed in veterinary medicine around the world. In 2015, more than 4,000 animals were treated with ECT.

 It can also be used as adjuvant treatment.
 In addition to surgery or radiation therapy, ECT’s efficacy is maintained because the rate of cell proliferation is high in these cases.
 There is therefore no risk of slowing down recovery.

-Electrochemotherapy in veterinary medicine was described in more than 30 articles, for treatment of melanoma, fibrosarcoma, mast cell tumor, perianal tumor.
-Some examples:
+Electrochemotherapy in veterinary medicine was described in more than 60 publications, for treatment of melanoma, fibrosarcoma, mast cell tumor, perianal tumor, … Some examples:

-> In the case of mast cell tumors, complete treatment is obtained for 62.5% of dogs within one or two sessions (Tozon, 2009).
+> In the case of mast cell tumors, a recurrence-free-rate of 78% for dogs within two sessions is achieved (Spugnini, 2011).

 Photo : Dr. Fabien RELAVE DMV, DACVS, DECVS – Clinique Equine de Conques, Saint Aubin de Branne, FRANCE